 Best cocktails bars in Brighton

 Here is the Restaurants Brighton guide to Cocktail Bars Brighton.
 There really is something for everyone in Brighton, whether you’re a wine connoisseur, craft ale aficionado or party-loving cocktail fiend.
 You can enjoy a smoking tipple at The Grand or a cocktail inspired by historic recipes at Bar Fifty-Five.
-Step into the future at Merkaba or into the prohibition era at L’Atelier Du Vin.
+Step into seafront decadence at the Metropole Bar & Terrace or into the prohibition era at L’Atelier Du Vin.
 Take advantage of countless happy hours around the city and enjoy the buzzing bohemian Brighton vibe.
 Or, if you really want to push the boat out, why not try a cocktail masterclass or hone your vinicultural taste buds at different wine tasting events.

 Right in the heart of Brighton’s North Laine is L’Atelier Du Vin, a 1920’s prohibition inspired, bootlegger bar.
 It’s low level lighting and classic jazz soundtrack create a perfectly intimate setting to enjoy a cocktail made by expert mixologists.
 L’Atelier’s delivery of authenticity is evidenced in their menu categorising cocktails by the dates they were coined, or at least at their height of social appeal; get your Al Capone on with a 1920’s Sidecar or celebrate the end of prohibition with a 1930’s Between the Sheets.
 With over 300 different spirits to choose from L’Atelier Du Vin pride themselves on an enjoyment not snobbery outlook to their menu and will make to requirements ensuring everyone’s tastes are satisfied.
 Drink among the gods with their roof top terrace too.

 Whether you’re looking for fruity, creamy, spicy or fresh, the ‘Malchamists’ at Malmaison have all the ingredients and skill to mix you up your favourite!
 Using fresh and seasonal ingredients, you can expect to see new cocktails on the menu throughout the year.
 Enjoy the views and take in the sea breeze on the ship-shaped terrace overlooking the marina.
 Or for views without the sea breeze, try their conservatory with floor to ceiling glass windows while you sip on your cocktail.